Mauritania

 • United Nations Convention against Corruption (2004)

-EU-Mauritania Bilateral Development Assistance
+EU-Mauritania Bilateral Development Cooperation

 DG INTPA